DenkBrettl/plasmac_sheetcam_postprocessor/README.md

 ------------------------------------------------------------------------------------------------

-SheetCam Tool File for Plasmac (PlasmaC.tools)
+SheetCam Tool File for Plasmac (plasmac.tools)
 <br>The tool file only has code snippets and cut rules.

 You could either: